from fastcore.test import expect_fail,test_eq

 def RunPython(

-g:NoneType=None, sentinel:NoneType=None, ok_dests:Unset=UNSET
+g:NoneType=None, sentinel:NoneType=None, ok_dests:Unset=UNSET,

 ):

 RunPython is the public API.
-It captures the caller’s globals via _find_frame_dict, optionally takes ok_dests for write-checking, and generates its docstring dynamically from the current __llmtools__|__pytools__ set so the LLM always sees an up-to-date tool list.
+It captures the caller’s globals via _find_frame_dict, optionally takes ok_dests for write-checking, and executes code under the audit-hook policy.

 pyrun = RunPython()await pyrun('[]')[]